People

 Dr Thomas Bohné

-Head of the Cyber-Human Lab & Senior Research Associate
+Research Professor, Head of the Cyber-Human Lab

 Thomas holds a PhD from the University of Cambridge’s Department of Engineering, an MPhil from Cambridge’s Judge Business School, and an MLitt from the University of St Andrews.
-He has been a Visiting Fellow at Harvard University and has held positions at RWTH Aachen University and the University of Auckland.
+He was a Visiting Fellow at Harvard University and held academic positions at RWTH Aachen University and the University of Auckland.
 He has also worked in consulting, investment banking, venture capital, pharma, retail, public policy, and emergency response.
+Thomas is co-founder, Senior Treasurer, and Executive Committee member of the Cambridge University VR / AR Society.
+He is former president and current Senior Treasurer of the Cambridge University Cycling Club.
+He is also trustee (“Vertrauensdozent”) of the UK Group of “Stiftung der Deutschen Wirtschaft”.

 Contact Details